 DSregcmd and the mdmdiagnosticstool go hand in hand when you need to troubleshoot Azure Ad Join or Intune problems.
 You can also use this tool to get some more information about the TPM as I showed you in the TPM attestation series.

 So, let’s enter this nice command (mdmdiagnosticstool -area TPM -cab c:\temp\tpm.cab) to see if we can get some good results.

 I started the WPR trace, logged off, and logged in again.
-After logging in I waited a couple of minutes to be sure I have everything I need and stopped the tracing.
+After logging in I waited a couple of minutes to be sure I had everything I needed and stopped the tracing.
 Let’s take a look at what the ETL file tells us.

 Certificate Private Key test failed… Funny, that almost looks like this error we’ve seen earlier

-This error is also known as 2146893802 and TPM operation failed or was invalid
+This error is also known as 2146893802 and the TPM operation failed or was invalid

 I already sort of explained the Azure Ad Join process in the Willys White Glove wonderland blog, But I will focus a little bit more on the Device Certificate part this time.
 Because that certificate is of utmost importance for your Azure Ad Join.

 I will do so, to get a better understanding of who is responsible and what is needed for the creation of the much-needed device certificate!

 First, the end of the graphical flow when we are enrolling a nice new device into Azure Ad